Shorin-ryu Karatedo and Kobudo Association of America

 From 1973 to 1977, Dr. Clarke trained under Dr. Kotaka Sadao, fifth degree black belt in Nihon Kendo (Japanese fencing) and Kogen Ittoryu Iaido (the art of drawing and cutting with the Japanese sword).
 He was awarded black belt ranking in both arts by the American Kendo Federation in 1976.

 On January 1, 1980, Dr. Clarke was awarded promotion to fifth degree black belt in karate and fourth degree in weaponry.
-He received his sixth degree in 1983, seventh degree in 1990, and eighth degree in February 2000.
+He received his sixth degree in 1983, seventh degree in 1990, eighth degree in February 2000 and ninth degree in July 2009.
 Dr. Clarke was also promoted to fifth degree in weaponry in 1985 and sixth degree in 1990.
 From 1980-2004, he was vice president, member of the executive board, and chief instructor of the American Shorin-ryu Karate Association.
 In early 2005, Dr. Clarke helped found the Shorin-ryu Karatedo and Kobudo Association of America (SKKAA) and serves as its Chairman of the Board, President, and Chief Instructor.

 Since 1980, Dr. Clarke has worked in Washington, DC, and lived in the Maryland suburbs.
 From 1980-1984, he worked at the US-China Business Council.
 Since 1984, he has been a senior China analyst in the US State Department's Bureau of Intelligence and Research.
 He has visited China eight times, where he pursued research into T'ai Chi Ch'uan (Taijiquan) and other Chinese martial arts.
 He and his wife, Meredith, have two children: Jennifer Mohler, a sandan, and Colin.